-We are excited about this new year and the plans we have for the future of our church.
-With the success and growth of our school, and the expansion and development of new church ministries and programs, we are embracing 2018 and hope you join us on our journey!
+With the success and growth of our school, and the expansion and development of new church ministries and programs, we have embraced 2018 and hope you join us on our journey!

 For a more detailed church history, you may pick up a copy of "HOPE LUTHERAN CHURCH - 50 YEARS 1967-2017" in the church office.